metamorph-inc/omniORB/omniORB/README.win32.txt

 Installation
 ============

-If you downloaded a Win32 binary distribution of omniORB, ready-built binaries are provided.
-The binaries are compiled with VC++ 9 or 10, depending on the version you downloaded.
-If you are using any other version of VC++, the binaries will not work, and you must compile omniORB from source.

 Note that although there are many references to "win32", everything works on 64 bit Windows platforms.
 There is no separate "win64" platform in the build environment.